Copyright © Astronomy Roadshow Planetarium All rights Reserved

 February

+Full Moon 24th called Snow Moon or Storm Moon.
 Orion best seen - now due South between 6.00pm-10.00pm.
 Seven Sisters is to the right of Orion.
 Gemini seen as a rectangle to the upper left of Orion with.
-Mars very bright red 'star' in front of Taurus - the 'V'.
-Jupiter also very bright to the left of Mars.
+Jupiter is brightest 'star' in the evening.
+Venus brightest 'star' in the morning.

 March

+Full Moon 25th called Worm Moon or Crow Moon.
 Last good chance to see Orion & Gemini till next November.
 Good time to see Leo - backward ‘?’ under the Great Bear which will be high after 8pm.
 21st–Spring Equinox (sun will rise due East & set due West.
 12 hrs of day).
-Mars very bright red 'star' moving toward Gemini.
-Jupiter also very bright to the left of Mars.
-Venus now visible very low in the West after sunset.
+Jupiter is brightest 'star' in the evening but getting lower toward the West.
+Venus brightest 'star' in the morning, also getting lower toward the East.

 April

+Full Moon 23rd called Pink Moon or Seed Moon.
 Final sightings of Orion & Seven Sisters in Taurus until October.
 Best time to see Leo - backward ‘?’ under the Great Bear which will be high up.
 Lyrid meteor shower around the 22-23rd.
-Can't miss Venus now in the West after sunset.
+Total Solar Eclipse on 8th April across parts of the USA (we will be there).
+Last chance to see Jupiter, in front of Tuarus the Bull.

 May